By Richard Campbell

 Nixon explains that he alters the view of his subjects by changing their relationship to the frame.
 There is also a change in exposure and printing- that at times gives a ghost like feeling, as if the women become shadows of themselves, and then re-finds identities in new expressions to become a unified sister force.
 He projects his relationship between his wife and her sisters for emotional import as he pulls us along into documentary.
 In the video description on the ICA website, Bebe who is a counselor in a Cancer hospital describes how she believes we have limited time, and how we need to use it wisely.
 The two are frank individuals, unadorned, with slight philosophical pretension- but pretty focused upon the truth that can be found in the process of art.

 Truly great photographers realize that insight into the subject is most important, that the view of the world the photographer shows relies upon a strict form of empathy and sensitivity.
 In moving close to people who are themselves on the brink of death, Nixon moves us to acutely feel their pain without being muddled.
-What is the elegiac and above worldly that finds its extension from the physical is found through a philosophy of how photography impacts life.
+What is elegiac and above worldly finds its extension through a philosophy of how photography impacts life.
 In a world inundated with meaningless, mediocre cell phone images; people unfamiliar with his work will be astonished at the print quality and careful editing of these images.
 The show runs until April 22nd.
 The ICA has free admission on Thursday evenings 5pm to 9pm., when any donation is appreciated.